dacduong/yii2-teamhelper/README.md

 "dacduong/yii2-inlinegrid": "*"
 ```

 to the require section of your `composer.json` file.

+Extra helper class help to Import Jira ticket from Jira REST API and Jira webhook: [helpers\JiraHelper.php](./helpers/JiraHelper.php)